By Sophie Bacchus-Waterman, Special Collections Photographer

 Grazer Conservation Cradle and Laser

-For those not privy to the jargon of the digitisation world, a Grazer Conservation Cradle (named after the University Library Graz in Austria, where its developer, engineer and former conservator Manfred Mayer worked) is a large V-shaped stand onto which the book being digitised is placed.
+For those not privy to the jargon of the digitization world, a Grazer Conservation Cradle (named after the University Library Graz in Austria, where its developer, engineer and former conservator Manfred Mayer worked) is a large V-shaped stand onto which the book being digitized is placed.
 The stand is covered in felt, which is in turn covered with black cloth, to keep the binding of the book safe.
 The cradle is set to a 120° opening angle, and is not able to be adjusted.
 This is the widest safe opening angle for a book which will not damage its binding.
 For books which will not safely open to this angle, foam blocks are placed onto the cradle to support the binding at whatever angle it is comfortable.

 Along the top of the facing side of the cradle (the side which will be photographed) there is a vacuum bar.
 The vacuum bar is covered in cloth, and the page due to be photographed is placed onto it.
 When the vacuum bar is switched on, it acts literally like a very gentle vacuum and lightly holds the page in place.
 The strength of the suction can be adjusted with a dial, and it is important to use the minimum suction necessary to hold the page in place, so as not to cause any damage to the page.